seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-2.md

 ## Exercise 2: Configure a local Azure Functions project

-In this exercise, you are going to create a local project that you'll use for Azure Functions development.
+In this exercise, you are going to create a local project which will use for Azure functions development.

 In this Exercise, you will have: